TCL C7L Review

 7.5/10

-After conducting a professional calibration, we managed to significantly improve the situation in the factory Filmmaker Mode.
-Following our adjustments, the errors in the ColorChecker test and across the entire wide color gamut dropped below the threshold of human perception – that is, below a value of 3, which is indeed a very good result.
-The TCL C7L definitely benefits from such an intervention in terms of color fidelity, and it's hard to dispute that.
-However, the management of brightness in HDR content post-calibration looks a bit worse.
-As I described earlier – even though we set up this model properly, when we turn on actual film scenes on the TV, it manages its brightness in a rather peculiar way.
-It often brightens certain elements on the screen contrary to the creator's intent, which is clearly visible in the EOTF graphs measured in specific films.
-Despite this defect – or rather a specific characteristic of this television – one cannot take away from it that after calibration, the C7L was able to reproduce the colors completely accurately.
+After a professional calibration we were able to greatly improve the out-of-the-box Filmmaker Mode.
+After our adjustments, errors in the ColorChecker test and across the wide color gamut fell below the threshold of human perception, that is below a value of 3, which is a very good result.
+The TCL C7L definitely benefits from this treatment in terms of color accuracy, and that's hard to argue with.
+A bit worse, however, is the issue of brightness management in HDR content after calibration.
+As I described earlier, even though we set this model up correctly, when you play real movie scenes on the TV it can manage its brightness in a rather peculiar way.
+It often brightens certain elements on the screen contrary to the creator's intent, which can be clearly seen on EOTF charts measured in particular films.
+Despite this flaw, or rather a specific quirk of this TV, you can't take away one thing: after calibration the C7L was able to reproduce colors accurately.

 Review TCL C7L section Colors after calibration